 For the paint, I have used Auto-K Silver Aluminium Spray.
 I gave them two coats of paint with 15min between them.
-Some aluminum spray paints need to be backed in the oven to harden properly, so make sure you read the description.
+Some aluminum spray paints need to be baked in the oven to harden properly, so make sure you read the description.
 The Auto-K paint should be dry enough after 15 min, but I left them dry for the night to make sure the paint was hard enough and wouldn’t scratch.

 Wiring the patch panels